 3. Be gentle and kind with each other

 Conflicts will happen and should happen.
 Take them as an opportunity to know each other and yourself better.
-In all such situations and anything else, just remember to be kind and gentle with each other.
+In all such situations and anything else, remember to be kind and gentle with each other and make your partner your best friend.
 Always remember to reciprocate the sentiment that you would want for yourself.

-We may have conflicts with friends but at the end of the day, we are gentle with each other because we value their friendship.
+We may have conflicts with friends, but we are gentle with each other because we value their friendship at the end of the day.
 Why should it be any different for your spouse?

-Meeting up friends daily and following any ritual on a regular basis helps you grow close.
+Meeting up with friends daily and following any ritual consistently helps you grow close.
 Similarly, make it a point to set up a habit that both of you can follow religiously day after day, so much so that a day without this habit looks incomplete and uneventful.

 Having morning and night rituals to greet your spouse